-The MCSP department offers a series of discussions that appeal to a broad range of interests related to these fields of study.
-These co-curricular sessions will engage the community to think about ongoing research, novel applications and other issues that face our discipline.
-You are invited be involved with all of these meetings; however participation in at least one of these sessions is mandatory.
+The MCSP Department offers a series of talks (MCSP Conversation Series) that appeal to a broad range of interests related to these fields of study.
+These co-curricular sessions engage the community to think about ongoing research, novel applications and other issues that face our discipline.